BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 He was involved in the von Neumann Architecture in 1945.
 1945!
 As if that were not enough, some of his primary areas of focus in computing included wanting to save the world from fascism (The Manhattan Project) and (later) wanting to pioneer artificial intelligence.<sup>1,41</sup>
-And he was successful in both.
+He was successful in both.
 </p>

 Scientific Computing: using computers to help do science.
 This is pretty much the core of how science is done these days, and AI is only accelerating that.